chaoss/wg-data-science/dataset/license-changes/README.md

 ## Contributions

 This dataset is still a bit rough and incomplete, so contributions are welcome to help us improve it.
-See details above for ideas about where to contribute, and please following our [Contribution guidelines](https://github.com/chaoss/wg-data-science/blob/main/CONTRIBUTING.md) including DCO sign-off for all commits.
+See details above for ideas about where to contribute, and please follow our [Contribution guidelines](https://github.com/chaoss/wg-data-science/blob/main/CONTRIBUTING.md) including DCO sign-off for all commits.

 If you learn of new projects that have been relicensed or older ones that we've missed, please feel free to submit a PR against inputdata.csv with the data.
 If you don't have time to create the PR, please file an issue to let us know, and we can add it to the dataset.